-My girl would eat Cheerios and raisins for every snack if given the choice.
+My oldest girl would eat Cheerios and raisins for every snack if given the choice.
 But the more she has them, the less she is willing to try other foods.
 So I have an every other day rule that we do our best to stick to.
-You’d be surprised at how willing she is to go along with this!
+You’d be surprised at how willing she is to go along with this, especially since she always knows she can have them again soon.
 I give her the choice between two other snacks and that’s that.

 If your kiddo only wants crackers and you regularly only give them crackers, they will come to expect only crackers.
 (And I’ve found that after two days of doing the same thing, you’ve created a toddler routine!)
 Try to include another food or two with their favorite so they are always reminded that we sometimes eat other foods.
 It’s okay if they don’t always eat it, but you might just be surprised.

-It’s important to talk to your kiddo about their food, even if they seem too little to understand.
+It’s important to talk to your kiddo about their food, and that we eat different foods to help our bodies grow strong, even if they seem too little to understand because they pick up on so much from a really early age.
 The more you can get into the habit of this, the more it will become routine and the better they will understand why certain foods show up on their plates.
 And try to give them choices between snacks, especially when trying to encourage them to branch out.

 If your kid doesn’t like creamy things (mashed potatoes, pureed soups, yogurt), start by serving those foods with some texture mixed in.
 Serve just a little soup stirred into grains, leave the potatoes really chunky, or drizzle a little yogurt over fruit.
 Or, if they don’t seem to like meat, try just a little ground meat with black beans on Taco night, a small amount of cubed chicken in their pasta, or thinly sliced salami.
 Keep portions really small and remember that learning to enjoy new textures is a process—and that it might be okay if your kiddo doesn’t like everything!